 This flag was adopted but never officially enacted.
 In their haste to have a flag prepared for the flag raising ceremony on March 4, 1861, the Confederate Congress neglected to formally enact a flag law.
+But, make no mistake, the First Confederate flag was the official flag of the Confederacy.
 When this flag was first raised over the capitol building in Montgomery, it contained seven stars, representing the Confederate States at that time.
 This was also the flag used by General Beauregard at the First Battle of Bull Run (First Manassas) in 1861.
 This design was also used as the Confederate Naval Ensign between 1861-1863.

 Strangely enough, one of the most persistent myths about Confederate flags concerns the First National flag.
 This myth states that this flag only saw combat at the First Battle of Bull Run and was then replaced by the Army of Northern Virginia Battle flag.
 In, reality the First National Flag (and its different versions) saw more battle service than any other and was still in use at the end of the war.

 First Confederate Eleven Star National Flag